Three Chinese telecom companies to be delisted by NYSE

-In separate announcements earlier on Friday, China Mobile Ltd; China Unicom and China Telecom Corp said they expect the NYSE to notify regulators of their delistings after the companies unsuccessfully appealed the move.
+In separate announcements earlier on Friday, China Mobile Ltd (0941.HK); China Unicom (0762.HK) and China Telecom Corp (0728.HK) said they expect the NYSE to notify regulators of their delistings after the companies unsuccessfully appealed the move.

 A NYSE spokesman declined to comment.

-The delistings stem from investment restrictions put in place by former U.S. President Donald Trump targeting Chinese technology firms.
-President Joe Biden has left the rules in place amid continuing tensions between the world’s two largest economies, despite objections from businesses.
+The delistingsstem from investment restrictions put in place by former U.S. President Donald Trump targeting Chinese technology firms.
+President Joe Biden has left the rules in place amid continuing tensions between the world's two largest economies, despite objections from businesses. read more

 The companies said their delistings will be effective 10 days after the exchange files a Form 25 to the U.S. Securities and Exchange Commission.